-WiFi AI consists of a set of mechanisms that automatically configure your WiFi settings in an optimal way.
-Among others, it automatically manage your wireless mesh, enabling or disabling it on your WiFi Access Points as needed.
+The WiFi AI consists of a set of mechanisms that automatically configure your WiFi settings in an optimal way.
+Among others, it automatically manages your wireless mesh, enabling or disabling it on your WiFi Access Points as needed.
 Its auto-channel selection logic also allows your mesh to always work on the best channels available, minimizing signal interference in your target location.

-- Visualize the information of each individual mesh link, by selecting the mesh link view.
+Visualize information of each individual mesh link.

 Where does a mesh network shine?